1 hospitalized after North Miami Beach home erupts in flames

 The couple said they rented a room out inside the home.

-During their swift escape, they found the owner of the home unconscious.
+During their swift escape, they found the owner of the home, later identified as Derek Lawrence, unconscious in his bedroom where they believe the fire started.

-“I walked out of the room, got her and my dog out, made sure they were safe,” the man continued, “ran back in and pulled the owner out as far as I can get him but the smoke kept me from being able to breathe, so I had to run back out.”
+“The back side of the room, which is that window that’s broken,” Wakeley said as he pointed at the room.
+“It was a mattress that was on fire.”

 “I opened the door and a rush of smoke came in,” the girlfriend added.
 “Then it was, ‘OK, we gotta get out.'”